norlab-ulaval/libpointmatcher/.github/pull_request_template.md

 # Checklist:

 ### Code related
-- [ ] All tests pass locally with my changes (Check [README.md #Contributing](https://github.com/norlab-ulaval/libpointmatcher/tree/master#contributing) for testing procedure using the _libpointmatcher-build-system_ localy)
 - [ ] I have made corresponding changes to the documentation (i.e.: function, class, script header, README.md)
 - [ ] I have commented hard-to-understand code
 - [ ] I have added tests that prove my fix is effective or that my feature works
+- [ ] All tests pass locally with my changes (Check [README.md #Contributing](https://github.com/norlab-ulaval/libpointmatcher/tree/master#contributing) for local testing procedure using _libpointmatcher-build-system_)

 ### PR creation related
 - [ ] My pull request `base ref` branch is set to the `develop` branch (the _build-system_ won't be triggered otherwise)